JV partners putting the wheels into motion for FPSO replacement off Nigeria

-As part of long-term development plans for the surrounding OML-113 lease, the JV partners in the Aje field are actively looking to replace the current FPSO Front Puffin to increase capacity, revealed ADM Energy, which holds 9.2 per cent interest in the field, on Thursday, 23 June 2022.
+As part of long-term development plans for the surrounding OML-113 lease, the JV partners in the Aje field are actively looking to replace the current FPSO Front Puffin to increase capacity, says ADM Energy, which holds 9.2 per cent interest in the field.

 Nigeria’s Yinka Folawiyo Petroleum (YFP) operates the Aje field in Nigeria’s OML 113 offshore license.
 This field is “rich in gas and condensate reserves,” according to ADM Energy.
 The field was discovered in 1996 and, following several appraisal wells, the field started production in May 2016 via the FPSO Front Puffin.